loopdotcoop/jellyberry/20250527-JellyBerry-May-brief-for-Beth/20250417-a-very-brighton-soft-hardware-platform.md

 * 🛒 A website which sells the physical devices **and** has its own app store
 * 👥 1000 customers who like quirky tech, in the first year
 * 👩‍💻 After a few years, 3 or 4 full-time staff
-* 🌐 A really active community of hackers/developers, building apps for the JellyBerry (curated) app store
+* 🌐 A really active community of hackers/developers, building apps for JellyBerry's (curated) app store

 ---